 health information about an individual.

 Location data has the potential to reveal any of these types of information about an individual.
 Under the NPP 10 (and APP 3), sensitive information is protected above and beyond other forms of personal information.
-Location data can also reveal information about an individual that is not a form of sensitive information as defined by the Privacy Act 1988 (Cth), but which presents particular risks if revealed.
+Location data can also reveal information about an individual that is not a form of sensitive information, as defined by the Privacy Act 1988 (Cth), but which presents particular risks if revealed.
 Victims of crime, for instance, may have a particular need to keep their location private.

 Question 20: Should the Privacy Commissioner, or some other independent body, be able to bring an action in respect of the serious invasion of privacy of an individual or individuals?